CBSE Class 8th Maths Notes

 Chapter 15: Introduction to Graphs

-This chapter is all about the basic understanding of the graphs, kinds of graphs, etc. Lately, this chapter provided an emphasis on the construction of different types of graphs and their applications.
+This chapter is all about the basic understanding of graphs, kinds of graphs, etc. Lately, this chapter provided an emphasis on the construction of different types of graphs and their applications.

 Chapter 16: Playing with Numbers